Fears raised for north-east jobs and investment after Shell pulls out of Cambo oil field

-Fergus Mutch, the SNP's former head of communications, said the move was "seriously worrying" and warned against the “negative mood music” towards the sector.
+Fergus Mutch, the SNP' s former head of communications, warned against the “negative mood music” towards the sector.

 Aberdeen's Chamber of Commerce said a "premature" end to domestic oil and gas production risked repeating “what happened to our mining communities in the 1980s”.